This Dangerously Common Deficiency Could Be Dealing Your Health A Blow | Amoils.comtweet

 We have written posts about the huge importance of vitamin D in our lives as a feel good hormone and so much more, and we have touched on the forgotten vitamin – vitamin K – but now the possibility of being magnesium deficient is making headlines.
 In fact, vitamin D, vitamin K and magnesium are all very important co-factors in the body’s ability to properly use calcium.
 A comparatively modern discovery, the recognition of magnesium deficiency has only been around for some forty years when it was identified by Dr. Edmund B. Fink of West Virginia University’s School of Medicine as being a dangerous, common and often undetected condition and in fact, more commonly deficient in the USA diet than calcium.

-Every organ in the body, but in particular the heart, the muscles and the kidneys, needs this mineral – magnesium.
-Good news is that it reduces blood pressure naturally, it curbs diabetes, it lower the risk of heart disease and is paramount for the proper functioning of over 300 different enzymes in the body.
+Every organ in the body, but in particular the heart, the muscles and the kidneys, needs this mineral The good news is that it reduces blood pressure naturally, it curbs diabetes, it lower the risk of heart disease and is paramount for the proper functioning of over 300 different enzymes in the body.

 Although you can get magnesium from many foods, unfortunately the food produced today has lower levels because of depleted and less nutrients in the soil from modern modern farming practices.
 It has reached the stage when often we cannot rely on food to supply our magnesium requirements.